Analysis / Will Israel Share Iran Strike Plans With US?

 These and other skills are crucial for long-distance missions in Iran and other locations far beyond Israel’s borders.

 Israel has superpower expertise when it comes to refueling and long-range flights, Keinan said.
-He noted that in order to attend the recent Red Flag exercise with the US Air Force, Israeli jets flew distances that are much longer than the route to Iran.
+He noted that in order to attend a Red Flag exercise with the US Air Force, Israeli jets flew distances that are much longer than the route to Iran.